MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 ### Alternatives

+This architecture has multiple components that could be served by other Azure services that might align better to your functional and non-functional requirements of your workload.
+Here are a few such alternatives to be aware of.

+#### Azure Machine Learning workspaces (and portal experiences)

 This architecture uses [Azure AI Studio](/azure/ai-studio/what-is-ai-studio) to build, test, and deploy prompt flows.
 Alternatively, you could use [Azure Machine Learning workspaces](/azure/well-architected/service-guides/azure-machine-learning), as both services have overlapping features.
 While AI Studio is a good choice if you're designing a prompt flow solution, there are some features that Azure Machine Learning currently has better support for.
 For more information, see the [feature comparison](/ai/ai-studio-experiences-overview).
 We recommend that you don't mix and match Azure AI Studio and Azure Machine Learning.
 If your work can be done completely in AI studio, use AI studio.
 If you still need features from Azure Machine Learning studio, continue to use Azure Machine Learning studio.

-### Alternatives

 #### Application tier components

 There are several managed application services offerings available in Azure that can serve as an application tier for chat UI front end.
-This article helps you compare the various [options](https://learn.microsoft.com/en-us/azure/container-apps/compare-options to understand which one to choose from.
-In the context of utilizing these services in this chat architecture, consider the following options based on these areas:

-**Need for running containerized workloads:** Container Apps may be preferable to an App Service driven solution if you have a need to containerize your code and/or keep it cross-cloud compatible in case if there is a need to move it in the future.
-Azure Kubernetes Service (AKS) may be another option if there is a need for advanced orchestration capabilities and containerized applications part of the Organizational Strategy.

-**Need to run batch processes or batch front end:** If there is a need to process data/files updated asynchronously, then ACI or Azure functions can be used to trigger workflows based on file uploads or changes to the backend databases.

-**Framework/strategy:** If using the Spring framework to build Java applications, is part of Organizational strategy then Azure Spring Apps cab be deployed to Spring Boot application that handles user interaction with your app.
-Similarly, if as an organization, you prefer Openshift container orchestration needs, then Azure Red Hat OpenShift can be deployed to the front end.

-For this chat architecture, Azure App Service and Azure Kubernetes Service (AKS) are the most suitable options based on typical needs for performance, compute, and scalability for this type of workload.
-Azure App Service is optimized for web applications and provides a robust environment for hosting the chat UI, while AKS offers advanced orchestration capabilities and can handle large-scale deployments, making it tenable choice for the AI components of a chat scenario.

-The same considerations for performance, compute choice, and scalability apply that you would apply to most non-AI workloads containing app services.
+See [Choose an Azure compute service](/azure/architecture/guide/technology-choices/compute-decision-tree) for all compute and [Choose an Azure container service](/azure/architecture/guide/choose-azure-container-service) for container solutions.
+For example, while Azure Web Apps and Web App for Containers was selected for both the Chat UI API and the Prompt flow host respectively, very similar results could be achieved with Azure Kubernetes Service or Azure Container Apps.
+Choose your workload's application platform based on the workload's specific functional and non-functional requirements.

-#### Prompt Flow Hosting
+#### Prompt flow hosting

-Deploying prompt flows isn't limited to Machine Learning compute clusters.
-The executable flow, being a containerized application, can be deployed to any Azure service that's compatible with containers.
-These options include services like Azure Kubernetes Service (AKS), Azure Functions, Azure Container Apps, and App Service.
+Deploying prompt flows isn't limited to Machine Learning compute clusters, and this architecture illustrates that with an alternative in Azure App Service.
+Flows are ultimately a containerized application can be deployed to any Azure service that's compatible with containers.
+These options include services like Azure Kubernetes Service (AKS), Azure Container Apps, and Azure App Service.
+[Choose an Azure container service](/azure/architecture/guide/choose-azure-container-service) based on your orchestration layer's specific functional and non-functional requirements.

-#### Vector Database Search Alternatives
-For alternatives to Azure AI Search, leverage the [flow diagram]https://learn.microsoft.com/en-us/azure/architecture/guide/technology-choices/vector-search#key-requirements) to help decide which AI service would fit your needs based on vector search capabilities.

-Some considerations on when to leverage database vector search capabilities may be Search in Integrated Data, ability to run complex queries, Organizational Strategy and Existing Infrastructure

-**Search in Integrated Data:** If your application requires tight integration with existing operational data, using database vector search capabilities can be beneficial.
-For example, Azure Cosmos DB, PostgreSQL, and Azure SQL Database allow you to store and query vector data alongside your relational or NoSQL data, reducing data duplication and synchronization lag.
-**Complex Queries:** When you need to combine vector search with complex relational queries, databases like PostgreSQL with the pgvector extension or Azure SQL Database can be advantageous.
-They allow you to leverage the full power of SQL for advanced querying.
-**Strategic Alignment and Current Infrastructure:** If your team is already familiar with a particular database technology, it might be easier to implement vector search within that environment.
-For instance, if you are already using PostgreSQL or MongoDB, extending their capabilities with vector search can be more straightforward.

-If you need a scalable, high-performance search solution with advanced features and easy integration, Azure AI Search would be more suitable.
+An examples around why hosting prompt flow hosting on an alternative compute is a consideration is discussed later in this article.

+#### Grounding data store

+While this architecture leads with Azure AI Search, your choice of data store for your grounding data is an architectural decision specific to your workload.
+Many workloads are in fact polyglot and have disparate sources and technologies for grounding data.
+These data platforms range from existing OLTP data stores, cloud native databases such as Azure Cosmos DB, through specialized solutions such as Azure AI Search.
+A common, but not required, characteristic for such a data store is vector search.
+See [Choose an Azure service for vector search](/azure/architecture/guide/technology-choices/vector-search) to explore options in this space.

 ## Considerations and recommendations